Geosynthetic Membrane Monitoring System (GMMS)

 Description

 Geosynthetic membranes are used in landfill caps and liners.
-These relatively thin (e.g., 1.5 millimeter) layers of high-density plastic prevent rainwater infiltration through caps and prevent leachate migration through liners.
+These relatively thin (e.g., 1.5 millimeter) layers of high-density plastic are designed to prevent rainwater infiltration through caps and prevent leachate migration through liners.
 After installation, site managers usually know little about the status of these membranes.
 Current practices usually involve drilling nearby wells to monitor sites.

 Sandia National Laboratory (SNL) has developed a system to monitor the liners, called the Geosynthetic Membrane Monitoring System (GMMS).
 It consists of fiber optic lines and sensors embedded into the geosynthetic membrane material.
 Sensors can measure subsidence, moisture content, and fluid levels.
 They can also detect tears in the membrane, detect local subsidence where drums and waste boxes may have collapsed, determine hill slope stability, and monitor road and runway stability.